chicio/chicio.github.io/_posts/2018-05-09-mp3id3tagger-macos-tag-mp3-id3-rxswift-rxcocoa.md

 ![MP3ID3Tagger macOS app RxSwift](/assets/images/posts/mp3id3tagger-logo.jpg "MP3ID3Tagger macOS app RxSwift")

-So how did I developed MP3ID3Tagger?
+So how did I develop MP3ID3Tagger?
 I was about to start the development following the classic approach to develop an app on every Apple OS: [Model View Controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller "Model View Controller") and plain Swift.
 But then I though: "This is the perfect project to test one of the last programming technique I recently learned: Reactive Programming/Reaactive Extensions with RxSwift and RxCocoa!!!!!!
 In this way I can also try